PotatoMaaan/skiller-cli/README.md

 ## Building

 In order to build this program, you need to have a rust toolchain installed.
-You get it [here](https://rustup.rs/)
+You can get it [here](https://rustup.rs/)

 To build a ready-to-use binary just run:

 ```sh
 cargo build --release
 ```
+The binary will be at `target/releasee/skiller-cli`